LukasWoodtli/WebPage/content/pages/recruiters_headhunters.md

 ## Nice to have

-- Possibility to make sport (jogging in the neighborhood, showers)
+- Possibility to make sport (jogging in the neighbourhood, showers)
 - Team leading position